 Definition Of Upper Class Based On Income

-This is obviously true since we’ve had a massive bull market since 2009.
+This is obviously true since we've had a massive bull market since 2009.
+It is especially true the upper class has gotten even wealthier post pandemic.
 Upper-income families likely worked at faster-growing, more profitable companies that pay higher salaries.

 Further, people who have been regularly investing since 2009 have seen their wealth soar.
 The S&P 500 and real estate are both up tremendously.